Email FacebookTwitterMenu burgerClose thin

 Share

-There are certainly similarities between tastyworks and thinkorswim.
-For example, the two options-focused trading platforms share comparable pricing when trading stocks and exchange-traded funds (ETFs).
+There are certainly similarities between tastytrade and thinkorswim, a Charles Schwab trading platform.
+For example, the two platforms share comparable pricing when trading stocks and exchange-traded funds (ETFs).
 However, both services have just enough variance in features to make each interface unique but equally complex.

-Though thinkorswim may not have the free car promo, the full-feature investment service doesn’t need it to stand out.
-The interface offers a wide range of choices, customization and news that help the investor build the right experience.
-However, all those options come with a steep learning curve which probably won’t work for the novice.
+Tastytade is a sophisticated investment platform that focuses its attention on highly active traders with a toolkit made for options trading.
+Meanwhile, the thinkorswim interface offers a wide range of choices, customization and news that help the investor build the right experience.
+However, all those options come with a steep learning curve which probably may not work for the novice.

 If you are interested in using a trading platform, it’s important to look out for the four types of fees you’ll typically run into.